mhdafh7/2048/README.md

 # 2048
- Classic 2048 game clone made using vanilla js and tailwindcss.
+ Classic 2048 game clone made using vanilla js and scss.